 - Invoice unique number: This is akin to the unique number on a payment receipt.
 The invoice unique number not only gives a more professional feel to your work but also serves to keep you more organized during invoice management.
-Online invoice generators like paystubsnow make this task automated and more efficient.
+Online invoice generator make this task automated and more efficient.

 - Product description: This is where you include a detailed expression of the business deal or sale.
-Itemizing all products, goods, and services provided for your client, their cost, and the total amount to be paid.
 Any discount granted to the client is also included here.

 - Payment due date: This means the date for which payment is due.
 Some businesses set their payment due date to 30 days from the date created.